»Get Paid to Read Emails

 The Smoking Room

-From the Dining Room is the Smoking Room in the Round Tower.
+From the Dining Room is the Smoking Room.
 In previous centuries it would have been the laird's private room.
 Original access was gained by a

 small door to the right of the Great Hall fireplace.
 This entrance also allowed the Laird passage to his bed chamber and family rooms.
-The Smoking Room is covered in
+It is covered in

 peacock wallpaper and is sometimes called The Peacock Parlour.
-Furniture within the Smoking Room includes a smoker's companion small birchwood stand which has a pipe
+Furniture within includes a smoker's companion small birchwood stand which has a pipe

 rack.
 Regency pieces include a Rosewood centre table and a small work table.
 There is also an 18th Century walnut cabinet.